 These books may be purchased via Amazon by clicking any of the images below, purchased elsewhere, or may be borrowed from your local library.

-Peg Streep unpacks her research about daughters who have been harmed in their relationship with their mother.
-The book is structured in a self-help format and includes useful information and strategies for healing.
+This author unpacks her research about daughters who have been harmed in their relationship with their mothers.
+The book is structured is a self-help format but has many useful information and strategies on ways to heal.

 This classic, research-based book was first published in the 1970s.
 Nancy Friday focuses on the unique & important relationship between a mother and daughter and hints at the concept of intergenerational transmission of trauma.

-Judith Viorst eloquently addresses grief and the importance of processing loss in order to gain a truer sense of self.
-Drawing on research and experience, she offers guidance through grieving the loss of our mother’s protection, our younger selves, and some of our dreams.
+This book addresses grief.
+According to the author we must grieve in order to gain a truer sense of who we are in the world.
+Grieving includes loss of our mother’s protection, our younger selves, and some of our dreams.

 This engaging book focuses on the daughter’s experience of an abusive, absent, self-involved mother and how that plays out in their adult lives.
 The author includes helpful case vignettes from her own therapy practice, as well as guidance for the path to recovery.